TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 *Linux directory structure*

 Linux directories are organized as a tree, where the root of the tree is named "/".
 Most branches of the tree require special permissions for you to be able to read their contents, to modify/create/delete a file or to execute a script or command stored in them.
-By default, you are assigned a working directory named "/home/$USER", where $USER represents your NIH user name.
+By default, you are assigned a home directory named "/home/$USER", where $USER represents your NIH user name.
 Within your home directory, you have all the permissions required to create, modify or execute any file or program that is stored in it.
+Your Biowulf home directory doesn'y have a lot of space and it can mostly be used to kepp you configuration files.
+Your Biowulf accounts also includes a working directory under /data/#USER/ that is much larger and it can be expanded, if needed, by sending a ticket to IT.

 ![](https://linuxhandbook.com/content/images/2020/06/linux-directory-structure.png)